 Following Author (2020), we used count-based and band-based frequency measures of lexical sophistication (Crossley et al., 2013).
 Regarding count-based frequency measure, each participant speaking text was given two corpus-based frequency scores, spoken-frequency-log Corpus of Contemporary American English (COCA) and spoken-frequency-log British National Corpus (BNC), obtained from Tool for the Automatic Analysis of Lexical Sophistication (TAALES, Kyle et al., 2018).

 Each participant’s text was given a lexical frequency profile for band-based frequency measure based on a corpus-based word list.
 In contrast to Author (2020), where the L2 texts were profiled according to general vocabulary frequency levels (Laufer & Nation, 1995), the L2 spoken texts in the current study were profiled in line with the ASWL (Dang et al., 2017) covering four frequency levels (Level 1, 2, 3 and 4).
-We used AntWord profiler (Anthony, 2021) for the band-based frequency profiling for all participant speaking texts.
+We used the AntWord profiler (Anthony, 2021) for the band-based frequency profiling for all participant speaking texts.

 4. Results

 Our independent variables were two receptive vocabulary size measures: X_Lex and the AVST scores.
 To determine the extent to which receptive vocabulary size predicts variables in speaking fluency, the dependent variables include total duration (ms), silent pause duration between ASU (ms), silent pause duration within ASU (ms), number of silent pauses per second, number of filled pauses per second, number of repetitions per second, number of corrections per second and mean syllable duration (ms).
-To determine the extent to which receptive vocabulary size predicts variables in vocabulary use of speech, the dependent variables are: VocD, HD-D and MTLD as measures of lexical diversity; and spoken-frequency-log (COCA) and spoken-frequency-log (BNC) as measures of count-based lexical sophistication; Level 1 to Level 4 as measures of band-based lexical sophistication.
+To determine the extent to which receptive vocabulary size predicts variables in vocabulary use of speech, the dependent variables are: VocD, HD-D, and MTLD as measures of lexical diversity; and spoken-frequency-log (COCA) and spoken-frequency-log (BNC) as measures of count-based lexical sophistication; Level 1 to Level 4 as measures of band-based lexical sophistication.

 In the following section, descriptive statistics of independent and dependent variables are presented, followed by correlation analyses to examine the relationship between vocabulary size and measures of L2 speaking.
 Finally, regression analyses were conducted to explore how much variance in the L2 academic speaking can be predicted by general and academic vocabulary size.